Three of the Guadalupe Mountains' major summits are reachable by maintained trails; Guadalupe Peak

 , from which a short spur leads to the Hunter Peak summit, hence the trip can be done as a loop up one trail and down the other, a total hike of 9 miles.

-The Bear Canyon Trail is much steeper and rockier so the NPS suggest the walk is best done in the clockwise direction, though this drainage is also more shaded, both by trees alongside the path and a high ridge to the east, so in the morning much of the route is in shadow therefore the anti-clockwise direction is perhaps better - this is the hike described below.
+The Bear Canyon Trail is much steeper and rockier so the NPS suggest the walk is best done in the clockwise direction, though this drainage is also more shaded, both by trees alongside the path and a high ridge to the east, so in the morning much of the route is in shadow therefore the counter-clockwise direction is perhaps better - this is the hike described below.
 Although less steep, the Tejas Trail has extended switchbacks over exposed, treeless slopes with no shade, so the ascent is strenuous in warm weather.

 Start point for the hike to Hunter Peak is the parking area/campground in Pine Spring Canyon, half a mile from US 62/180.
 From the trailhead, the Tejas Trail forks right at the first junction, crosses the canyon wash then reaches a second junction, with the Frijole Trail from Frijole Ranch.
 Turning right again, this path traverses grassy hillsides above the visitor center and soon arrives at a third junction, with the Foothills Trail that stays fairly level, leading to the Frijole Ranch Road.
 The Frijole Trail bears left (northwards) and starts to climb, across sloping land that has no trees or bushes so already affords good views along the highway and over the desert to the south.